Before you sell

 If you opt to save money by booking an independent courier service, there are a few steps you should take to ensure delivery goes as smoothly as possible.

-- Firstly, package your item according to our packaging guidelines.
-Fragile items will need to be packed slightly differently to hardy items; the same goes for bulky versus small items.
+Firstly, package your item according to our packaging guidelines.
+Fragile items, like golf clubs and fishing rods, will need to be packed slightly differently to hardy items; the same goes for bulky versus small items.

 Whether you just want to declutter, raise money for a holiday or start your own ecommerce business, learning how to sell on eBay is the first step in making some extra cash online.